Modrigue/CodeSnippets/README.md

 # Code Samples

-Useful and field-tested code samples in various languages
+Useful and tested code snippets in various languages